xi-project/xi-bundle-ajax/README.md

 The template also includes AjaxElement functionality that helps you to bind ajax functionality to any element.
 Of course you would mostlikely use it in anchors.

-1. Make sure that you initialize AjaxElement in your CoffeeScript file: `new App.AjaxElement.Default '.ajax-element'`
+1. Make sure that you initialize AjaxElement in your CoffeeScript file: `new App.AjaxElement.Default '.ajax-link'`
     - The first argument is required.
 It specifies the elements you would like to ajaxify.
 2. Make a form with class named after your identifier: `<a class="ajax-form" href="your action"... >`
 3. You can make your own instances of AjaxElement.
 Just extend the abstract base class.